dt-woods/word/README.md

 - [x] Read a .docx file with generic (built-in) styles and write a copy with custom styles preserving the content (i.e., map one style to another).
 - [x] Read a .docx file and write individual .docx files based on a user-defined breaking style (e.g., parse a book into chapter files).
 - [x] Read a list of .docx files and write into a single concatenated .docx file (e.g., merge chapters into a book).
+- [x] Read a .docx file and find the paragraphs that contain embedded images

 A lower priority is to create supplemental utility functions that: